paulOgwulumba/daara/Workshop.md

 ```

 ## Interaction Introduction
 Now that we have a complete contract, we can write the frontend.
-Since we'll be interacting with an API to play the actual Pokémon game, using a web frontend library is a better choice.
+Since we'll be interacting with an API to play the actual Daara game, using a web frontend library is a better choice.
 In our case it will be React.
 The code below was wrote using Typescript.
 For state management, the redux library was used.

 **Stop!**
 Insert `interact` calls to the [frontend](https://docs.reach.sh/ref-model.html#(tech._frontend)) into the program.